idies/SDSS-WordPress-Website-DR15/wp-content/plugins/wordpress-creation-kit-pro/readme.txt

 Improved speed on sites with a lot of Custom Fields Metaboxes defined Fixed and issue with Swift Templates and the 0 value for some custom fields Fixed some php notices that appeared in Front End Posting

+2.4.8
+Added a filter so we can add a metabox to multiple meta boxes: wck_filter_add_meta_box_screens Fixed issue with PageBuilder from SiteOrigin plugin and CodeMirror Refactored the way Swift Templates rewrite rules are being loaded

+2.4.9
+Fixed a notice regarding the Custom Fields Creator introduced in the last version

+2.5.0
+Important security fix.
+Please update

+2.5.1
+Improved speed by at least 100% in most cases for the interface Small visual and functionality interface tweaks

+2.5.2
+Added 'rewrite' and 'rewrite slug' advanced options for custom taxonomy creator Added a plugin notification class
+Put back the yellow background on rows when editing an entry Fixed an issue with the view more jquery dialog in Swift Templates view more image tags